BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * Warnings:
   ```
     grep 'Warning' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    # too broad, most of warning indicate mapping on 15nt index
+    # too broad, most of warnings indicate mapping on 15nt index
     grep 'Warning: Length of left and right reads are different' $RNASEQ_VITALIT_ALL_RES/*/*.err
     # Usually this is not a problem and SRA agrees
     grep 'Warning: Length of left and/or right reads [75/1] too short for pseudo-mapping ...'  $RNASEQ_VITALIT_ALL_RES/*/*.err